Aditya-0011/common/README.md

 ## Overview

-The `common` repository acts as the central Protocol Buffers (`.proto`) definitions and generated contracts for all microservices in the infrastructure workspace.
-It ensures type-safe and validated communication between services such as `auth` and `manager` by serving as the definitive schema repository.
+The `common` repository acts as the central Protocol Buffers (`.proto`) schema registry for the developer platform.
+It ensures type-safe and validated communication between the REST API Gateway and the internal gRPC microservices (`auth` and `manager`).
+By centralizing the contracts here, the platform guarantees that the Headless Portfolio CMS and the Identity Provider stay strictly synchronized.

 ## Architecture & Tech Stack